stuhirstphotobox/awssecurity/risksandvulns.md

 * **Security Groups**
 - AWS Security Groups allow internet traffic to undesired ports
 - Default Security Group does not restrict all traffic
-- Security groups do not follow least privilege with regards to ports/ CIDR ranges (PCI issues)
+- Security groups do not follow least privilege with regards to ports/ CIDR ranges
-- Many groups allow RDP/SSH from any ip
+- Groups allow RDP/SSH from any ip
 * **Root Account**
 - MFA is not enabled on Root account
-- Root account email is not on a distribution list - no visibility on comms sent
+- Root account email is not on a distribution list
 * **MFA**
 - Users do not have MFA activated for accounts
 * **Secrets / Keys (inc Access Key rotation)**